open5e/open5e/source/Spellcasting/spells_a-z/i/incendiary-cloud.rst

 When the cloud appears, each creature in it must make a Dexterity saving throw.
 A creature takes 10d8 fire damage on a failed save, or half as much damage on a successful one.
-A creature must also make this saving throw when it enters the spell’s area for the first time on a turn or ends its turn there.
+A creature must also make this saving throw when it enters the spell's area for the first time on a turn or ends its turn there.

 The cloud moves 10 feet directly away from you in a direction that you